Palashio/nylon/README.md

 ## Overview

 Nylon is a python library that lets you customize automated machine learning workflows through a concise, JSON syntax.
 It provides a built in grammar, in which you can access different operations in ML with the english language.
-Nylon has built-in AutoML to handle the parts of workflow that you do not specify.

 ## Installation